Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential customers, working closely with designers to bring their designs to life.
+- Custom built and installed cabinets for residential clients in close collaboration with designers to bring their designs to life.

-- Collaborated with other tradespeople on the construction site to assure a smooth workflow and adherence to deadlines for projects.
+- Collaboration with other tradespeople at the construction site to assure a smooth process and compliance with deadlines for projects.

 5. Education

-Within this area, list your academic background in relation to carpentry.
-In this section, include the name of the institution, degree/diploma obtained (if relevant) and the year of your completion.
+Within this area, mention your educational background related to carpentry.
+Include the name of your institution, degree/diploma obtained (if applicable) as well as the year of completion.

 Example: